Girls (The Kid Laroi song)

-"Girls" is a song by Australian rapper and singer the Kid Laroi from the deluxe edition of his debut studio album The First Time (2024).
+"Girls" is a song by Australian rapper and singer the Kid Laroi from the deluxe edition of his debut studio album, The First Time (2024).
 It was released as a single on 28 June 2024 through Columbia Records.
 It was issued with the viral "Nights Like This" from the album The First Time as an A-side.
 The Kid Laroi wrote the song with Xplicit, Tenroc, Jon Bellion, Pete Nappi and Rogét Chahayed, with the latter four also producing it.
 The track was issued alongside its music video.

 At the 2024 ARIA Music Awards, the song was nominated for Best Pop Release.

 At the National Indigenous Music Awards 2025 the song was nominated for Song of the Year.

-At the 2025 ARIA Music Awards, the song was won for ARIA Award for Song of the Year.
+At the 2025 ARIA Music Awards, the song won for ARIA Award for Song of the Year.

+In 2026, a remix featuring vocals from American R&B singer Kehlani was released.

 Critical reception

 Conor Lochrie of Rolling Stone called the Kid Laroi "chillness personified on his new release, recalling the R&B-meets-pop style of Justin Timberlake and Pharrell in the early 2000s".